 Overview of Discipline

-The best place to look for rules would be the agenda or student handbook.
+The best place to look for rules is the Student Handbook found under the Quick Links on this site.
 Students are also encouraged to ask questions regarding the rules and procedures at the middle school prior to potentially breaking a rule and/or procedure.
 Discussions are welcome about any situation that may result in potential conflict or problems so that we can work together to reach a resolution.
-Our school is a family that will grow together to be the best people that we can be.
+Our school is a family that will grow together to be the best people we can be.

 In the unfortunate event that a student receives discipline the following options may occur:

 Tuesday/Thursday Detention- These detentions are used for missing homework or tardiness.
 The policies on those items are as follows.
 A student will receive a homework detention for two missing homework assignments within a week.
-A student will also receive a Tuesday/Thursday detention for three tardies within a nine week period.
 A student missing a detention results in being assigned to ISS or OSS unless an excuse has been issued by a doctor.
 Students will work on the missing assignments as well as that evenings' homework.
 The detentions run from 2:30 to 4:00 pm.
 It is meant to be used for the student to catch up on work and get any needed assignments completed.

 In-School Suspension (ISS)- ISS is used as a consequence that is below an OSS.
 While a student is in ISS he or she is counted present at school and hence is permitted to make up assignments, quizzes, and tests.
-The ISS room is housed at the high school in room # 3.
-Students will receive a bus pass and be dropped off at the high school or walked over to the high school by a staff member.
 Mr. McElroy is the ISS teacher and will be in charge of making sure that students were sent work to work on.
 Students also are asked to complete character activities and discuss the choices they made which resulted in this placement.
 The goal is for them to grow as individuals and improve their decision making in the future.
 Students are permitted to go to after school activities to include practice and/or games.